JITx-Inc/jitx-emn-importer/README.md

 import-emn("hello.emn", "my-package", "board.stanza")
 ```

-Inside the board file, you will find two variables/functions.
+Inside this `board.stanza` file, two variables/functions are created.
 The first is a variable that contains the geometry of the board outline.

 `public val emn-board-outline`

-Put this in your `boundary` parameter in `pcb-board`.
+Use this variable as your `boundary` parameter in `pcb-board` definition in your existing project.
 For example,

 ```
 pcb-board my-board :
   boundary = emn-board-outline
   ...
 ```
-The next function defines all of the other mechanical data on the board such as cutouts, text, etc.
+The other object in the `board.stanza` file defines all of the other imported mechanical data on the board such as cutouts, text, etc. In order to use this data in your board, you need to define a separate module that imports the definition from the `board.stanza` file as follows.

 `public defn emn-module ()`

-put this object at your top level inside of a `pcb-module` and set it to location `loc(0.0, 0.0)`.
+This function should be called inside of a `pcb-module` at your top level  and set it to location `loc(0.0, 0.0)`.
 For example,

 ```
 public pcb-module my-emn-cutouts :